daco-tech/elasticman/README.md

 Be aware that the indices date should be in the end of their name and should respect a valid pattern (example 'app-example-log-warn-2013.09.20').

 If some of your indices has a non pattern based name (like '.kibana' or 'logstash'), this tool ignores it.
 If you enable the log verbose option (config file), you will see that indices being (example: '2019/11/11 00:01:02 Index Date not parsed for index (258): .kibana_1').

+#### DELETE SINGLE INDEX
+[!WARNING] This option ignores Dry Run since the user have to specify the index to be deleted.

+Usage: elasticman --delete <index_name>

+This option deletes the index with the defined name.
+It is the same as doing the curl to the API: 'curl -X DELETE "host:9200/<index_name>"'